jjbarr/cs326-final-gamma/docs/milestone2.md

     shall, if the authorization token is valid and matches the creating user, update the review on the server such that fields that are present in `review` match their contents in `review`.
-  - As a `DELETE` endpoint, this endpoint shall accept an object containing an `authorization` field.
-If the token is valid and matches the creating user, this review shall be deleted.
+  - As a `DELETE` endpoint, this endpoint shall delete the review if the authorization token is valid and corresponds to the original creating user.
 - `/user/<id>`: `GET` endpoint.
 If `<id>` is a valid username, this endpoint shall return a JSON object containing the fields `id` (string), `reviews` (array of `review` objects), and `landmarks` (array of `landmark` objects).